-This technique also requires some self-reflection to help you see whether your content is really the best it can be.
+This technique also requires some self-reflection to help you see whether your content is the best.

-In terms of SEO, there are many ways you can benefit from conducting a content gap analysis.
-However, it’s essential to remember that you’re always creating content for an end-user as well as a search engine.
-So providing more useful information on a topic will help to improve your user experience too.
+In terms of SEO, you can benefit from conducting a content gap analysis in many ways.
+However, it’s essential to remember that you’re always creating content for an end-user and a search engine.
+So providing more useful information on a topic will also help improve your user experience.

 CGA can also offer the following benefits:

 - Improving SERP rankings

 - Increase conversions